-In accordance with Regulation 14, a six week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Lilleshall Parish residents, businesses and consultative bodies between 26^{th} May 2017 and 14^{th} July 2017.
+In accordance with Regulation 14, a six week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Lilleshall Parish residents, businesses and consultative bodies between 26th May 2017 and 14th July 2017.

-However, Telford & Wrekin Council's Local Plan document has recently undergone Independent Examination, which is likely to result in changes recommended by the Inspector.
-In this instance, the Parish Council will consider the implications of these likely changes, as well as considering the responses to the representations made in this Regulation 14 Consultation.
-The draft Neighbourhood Plan may need to be amended so that it complies with any relevant modifications to Telford & Wrekin Council's Local Plan.
+However, following Independent Examination, Telford & Wrekin Council's Local Plan was subsequently revised in line with the changes recommended by the Inspector.
+In this instance, the Parish Council considered the implications of these changes, as well as considering the responses to the representations made in this Regulation 14 Consultation.

-Following this, the Neighbourhood Plan has been revised to take account of responses from consultees and potential changes to the Local Plan proposed by the Inspector.
-The Parish Council has decided therefore that an additional 'supplementary' consultation should take place before submission.
-A further six-week consultation by Telford & Wrekin Council will then take place when the Plan is submitted under Regulation 15.
+Consequently, the Neighbourhood Plan was revised to take account of responses from consultees and the changes to the Local Plan proposed by the Inspector.
+The Parish Council decided therefore that an additional 'supplementary' consultation should take place before submission.
+A further sixweek consultation by Telford & Wrekin Council will then take place when the Plan is submitted under Regulation 15.
 The Plan, its evidence base and consultation responses, will then be submitted by Telford & Wrekin Council for Independent Examination and the process will culminate in a local referendum on whether the plan should be made part of the Statutory Development Plan for the Borough of Telford & Wrekin.